Question – Discuss the nature and scope of Human Resource Management.

 1. Personnel Aspect

-Job Analysis and Job Design – Job analysis is the systematic process for gathering, documenting, and analysing data about the work required for a job.
+Job Analysis and Job Design – Job analysis is the systematic process for gathering, documenting, and analyzing data about the work required for a job.
 Job analysis is the procedure for identifying those duties or behaviour that define a job.

 Recruitment and Selection – Recruitment is the process of preparing advertisements on the basis of information collected from job analysis and publishing it in newspaper.
 Selection is the process of choosing the best candidate among the candidates applied for the job.